-Why Choose Albany Tax Attorney Timothy S. Hart?
+Why Choose Albany NY Tax Attorney Timothy S. Hart?

-Strong experience counts when it comes to resolving complex tax problems and getting the IRS and state tax authorities off your back.
+If you reside in the Capital region, you need an Albany Tax Attorney with Strong experience when it comes to resolving complex tax problems and getting the IRS and state tax authorities to understand your situation in a more favorable light.
 Timothy S. Hart is both a skilled tax attorney with 20-plus years of experience and a respected certified public accountant who holds an advanced degree in taxation.
 He is admitted to practice in the U.S. Tax Court, is a member of the New York Bar Association and the American Institute of Certified Public Accountants.

 While his tax knowledge and educational background are impressive, it is his record of results in helping many people rectify their tax problems and the positive feedback he consistently gets from legal clients of which he is most proud.
 When you need a tax attorney you can trust to stand up for you with tax authorities, look no further than our Albany tax attorney.